 It may be beneficial to add additional columns (for more articles) or additional rows (to include a place to record each study's research method, findings, or limitations).
 The more work you do on the front end, thoroughly analyzing various aspects of each article, the easier it will be to pull it all together in the end for your literature review.

 A literature review is not the same as a research paper.
 The point of a literature review is to synthesize the research of others without making a new argument or scholarly contribution.
 A literature review is also not an annotated bibliography.
 You should not write about each study you are reviewing in turn, but instead write synthetically to highlight the current state of the literature.

 Key Points to Consider:

-The purpose of a literature review is to report the current state of the topic.
-Literature reviewed should be relatively current (generally 5-10 years old).
+The purpose of a literature review is to review concepts related to the topic.
+Literature reviewed should be appropriately current and relevant.

 Organize your paper according to themes.
 It may be helpful to make each theme a subheading in your paper.
 Your subheadings should be broad enough so that you can bring multiple articles into the discussion.